MiroslavZadrepko/CRUDApp/README.md

 # CRUDApp:
 Simple phonebook app.
-As name suggest, user can create, read, update and delete contact.
+As name suggest, user can create, read, update and delete contact and store to SQL db.
 Each contact can be exported to .csv file.

 # Dependencies, tech and software used:
 node, npm, react, react-csv, axios, body-parser, cors, express, multer, mysql2, nodemon (optionall)